On Fire

 Anne Wallace

-Anne Wallace (b.
-1970) is a Brisbane-born, Melbourne-based artist.
-Wallace studied painting at the Queensland University of Technology from 1988 to 1990, before travelling to the UK in 1994 to complete her Master of Arts at the Slade School, London, with the assistance of an Anne and Gordon Samstag International Visual Art Scholarship.
-Wallace’s painterly practice combines familiar and unfamiliar subject matter to reflect on the disquieting qualities of everyday life.
-Her work is in major public and private collections and has been exhibited widely, including the touring solo exhibition Strange Ways, 2020 (QUT Art Museum, Brisbane; Art Gallery of Ballarat; and Samstag Museum of Art, Adelaide); Know My Name—Australian Women Artists 1900 to Now, 2020 (National Gallery of Australia, Canberra); Plain Sight, 2019 (Darren Knight Gallery, Sydney); New Woman, 2019 (Museum of Brisbane); Anne Wallace: Recent Paintings, 2017 (Kalli Rolfe at Neon Parc, Melbourne); Narratives, 2016 (Greenaway Art Gallery, Adelaide); and Lurid Beauty, 2015 (National Gallery of Victoria, Melbourne).
+Anne Wallace (b.1970) is a Brisbane-born, Melbourne-based painter.
+She studied at Queensland University of Technology from 1988 to 1990, before travelling to the UK in 1994, to complete her Master of Arts at the Slade School, London, with the assistance of an Anne and Gordon Samstag International Visual Art Scholarship.
+She combines familiar and unfamiliar subject matter to reflect on the disquieting qualities of everyday life.
+Her work is in major public collections and has been exhibited widely, including in the touring solo exhibition Strange Ways, QUT Art Museum, Brisbane; Art Gallery of Ballarat; and Samstag Museum of Art, Adelaide, 2020.
+Her work was also in Know My Name: Australian Women Artists 1900 to Now, National Gallery of Australia, Canberra, 2020; Plain Sight, Darren Knight Gallery, Sydney, 2019; New Woman, Museum of Brisbane, 2019; Anne Wallace: Recent Paintings, Neon Parc, Melbourne, 2017; Narratives, Greenaway Art Gallery, Adelaide, 2016; and Lurid Beauty, National Gallery of Victoria, Melbourne, 2015.

 Judy Watson

 Judy Watson (b.
-1959) was born in Mundubbera, Queensland, and lives and works in Brisbane, Queensland.
-Watson’s Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
-Her work reveals hidden stories within Country, working from site, archives and memory, uncovering Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments in time.
-Recent major solo exhibitions include at Ikon Gallery, Birmingham, UK (2020) and the Art Gallery of New South Wales, Sydney (2018–19).
-Watson’s work is held in significant private and public collections, including the National Gallery of Australia, Canberra; all Australian state art galleries; Tate Modern, London; Taipei Fine Arts Museum, Taiwan; St Louis Art Museum, USA; British Museum, London, UK; Museum of Archaeology and Anthropology, University of Cambridge, UK; Library of Congress, Washington, USA; and the Kluge-Ruhe Aboriginal Art Collection, University of Virginia, USA.
+1959) was born in Mundubbera, and lives in Brisbane.
+Her Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
+She works from sites, archives, and memories to uncover Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments.
+Major solo shows include Ikon Gallery, Birmingham, 2020, and Art Gallery of New South Wales, Sydney, 2018.
+Her work is held in public collections, including the National Gallery of Australia, Canberra, and all Australian state art museums; Tate, London; Taipei Fine Arts Museum; St Louis Art Museum; British Museum, London; Museum of Archaeology and Anthropology, University of Cambridge; Library of Congress, Washington DC; and Kluge-Ruhe Aboriginal Art Collection, University of Virginia.

 Judy Watson (b.
-1959) was born in Mundubbera, Queensland, and lives and works in Brisbane, Queensland.
-Watson’s Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
-Her work reveals hidden stories within Country, working from site, archives and memory, uncovering Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments in time.
-Recent major solo exhibitions include at Ikon Gallery, Birmingham, UK (2020) and the Art Gallery of New South Wales, Sydney (2018–19).
-Watson’s work is held in significant private and public collections, including the National Gallery of Australia, Canberra; all Australian state art galleries; Tate Modern, London; Taipei Fine Arts Museum, Taiwan; St Louis Art Museum, USA; British Museum, London, UK; Museum of Archaeology and Anthropology, University of Cambridge, UK; Library of Congress, Washington, USA; and the Kluge-Ruhe Aboriginal Art Collection, University of Virginia, USA.
+1959) was born in Mundubbera, and lives in Brisbane.
+Her Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
+She works from sites, archives, and memories to uncover Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments.
+Major solo shows include Ikon Gallery, Birmingham, 2020, and Art Gallery of New South Wales, Sydney, 2018.
+Her work is held in public collections, including the National Gallery of Australia, Canberra, and all Australian state art museums; Tate, London; Taipei Fine Arts Museum; St Louis Art Museum; British Museum, London; Museum of Archaeology and Anthropology, University of Cambridge; Library of Congress, Washington DC; and Kluge-Ruhe Aboriginal Art Collection, University of Virginia.

 Judy Watson